emoacht/ManagedNativeWifi/README.md

 }
 ```

-To turn on the radio of a wireless interface, check the current radio state by GetInterfaceRadio method and then call TurnOnInterfaceRadio method.
+To turn on the radio of a wireless interface, check the current radio state by `GetInterfaceRadio` method and then call `TurnOnInterfaceRadio` method.

-Please note that this can only change software radio state and if hardware radio state is off (like hardware Wi-Fi switch is turned off), it cannot be changed.

 ```csharp
 public static async Task<bool> TurnOnAsync()